hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 ### When does JavaScript bind an object to `this`?

-- It binds the execution context when the function is executed using method call syntax, e.g., `foo.bar()`.
+- It binds the execution context when the function is executed using **method call syntax**, e.g., `foo.bar()`.
 A function that is invoked using method-call syntax receives the calling object as its execution context.
 - It binds the execution context when the function is executed by either `call` or `apply`.
 Both `call` and `apply` set the execution context for a function invocation.
-- It binds the execution context when the function is executed using function call syntax, eg., `bar()`.
+- It binds the execution context when the function is executed using **function call syntax**, eg., `bar()`.
 A function that is invoked using function call syntax receives the global object as its execution context.

 ## 14. Implicit and Explicit Execution Context